 No specific courses at the high school level are required for admission to the major in legal studies at UC Santa Cruz.
 Courses in history, literature, philosophy, and the social sciences, whether taken at the high school or college level, are appropriate background and preparation for the legal studies major.

 Transfer students will find it helpful to complete college courses that satisfy campus general education requirements before coming to UC Santa Cruz.
 Courses from another institution may be considered for the legal studies major only if they appear on the student’s transfer credit list on the MyUCSC portal.
 Students are allowed to substitute only one philosophy course in logic or ethics taken elsewhere to satisfy a legal studies major lower-division requirement.
 Students should discuss the procedure with the department adviser.

-Students graduating from UC Santa Cruz with a major in legal studies are well prepared to go on to graduate or professional school in a variety of liberal arts or professional fields, and subsequently into academic or professional careers in such fields as business, education, journalism, law, public policy analysis, public finance, social work, or urban planning.
+Students graduating from UC Santa Cruz with a major in legal studies are well prepared in critical thinking and writing, enabling them to go on to graduate or professional school in a variety of liberal arts or professional fields, and subsequently into academic or professional careers in such fields as business, education, journalism, law, public policy, public finance, social work, and urban planning.